SAFERhome Standards – Electrical & Telecom

 - Beside the toilet, for future automated type of toilet seats and lifting technologies (GFI outlet)

-- Above external doors (outside and inside), for future door openers and other technologies
+- Above external doors (inside), for future door openers and other technologies

 - On front face of kitchen cabinet, for one easy-to-reach outlet in the kitchen area